 Many people have difficulty adding fractions with unlike denominators.
 There's no doubt that fractions are difficult to deal with especially when you have to find the least common denominator.

 I'm going to show you three examples, and I will break down each step for you.
 By following my examples, step by step, you will quickly learn how to add fractions with unlike denominators.
+If you are really struggling, be sure to check out the video examples.

 In order to be successful with this lesson, you must be comfortable with finding the least common multiple and writing equivalent fractions.
 Please go back and review these lessons if you are not proficient with these two skills.